-How to Build an Online QR Code Generator
+How to Build a JavaScript QR Code Generator with Python and Pyodide

 In the previous article, we talked about what is QR code, its modes for encoding the data, and how to generate QR codes in Python.